 For most people, jet skiing is a seasonal hobby.
-However, a good jet ski wetsuit or jet ski drysuit can allow your season to start sooner, and end later.
+However, a good PWC wetsuit or drysuit can allow your season to start sooner, and end later.

-Most watercraft enthusiast would agree that the more days you can spend out on the water, the better.
-Finding the best jet ski wetsuit and drysuit can be tricky, especially if you’re a heavy set person or on a budget.
+Finding the best wetsuit for jet skiing (or drysuit) can be tricky, especially if you’re a heavy set person or on a budget.
 This guide has options for people of all shapes, sizes, and budgets.

 Jet Ski Wetsuits Vs Jet Ski Drysuits

-One of the first things you should know is how a wetsuit and drysuit actually works.
+One of the first things to figure out is how wetsuits and drysuits work and what they are best suited to.
 It may seem like common sense, but the science behind them takes a lot of people by surprise.

 Jet Ski Wetsuits